-SECTION TWO: Q1 2022 FINDINGS
+SECTION THREE: Q1 2022 FINDINGS

-- People saw the real impact of inflation on their spending and adjusted accordingly from groceries to summer vacation plans. - Despite the rise in inflation, more than a third of consumers admitted to making impulse purchases while shopping. - For those who expected to receive a refund from their 2020 tax return, half said they planned to use it to cover bills or debt. - People most often turned to family members and friends for financial advice (33% and 25%, respectively).
+- People were seeing the very real impact of inflation on their spending and adjusted accordingly-from groceries to summer vacation plans. - Despite the rise in inflation, more than a third of consumers admitted to making impulse purchases while shopping. - For those who expected to receive a refund from their 2021 tax return, half said they

+(70%) cutting back on travel.